0

 Spray foam, polystyrene or mineral wool installation involves drilling a hole and injecting it inside, where it expands and solidifies.
 Because you can’t see exactly where the foam is settling, total coverage is often assumed.
 Day-to-day condensation in the home can create cold spots in the cavity where the wall insulation did not reach.

-A common cold spot appears on mortar-covered wall ties (sometimes called ‘snots’ in the construction industry) that bridge the internal and external walls.
+A common cold spot appears on mortar-covered wall ties (sometimes called ‘snots’ in the construction industry) that bridge the internal and external walls, posing a risk for heat loss and potential condensation issues in buildings.

 Rubble and mortar are often left inside cavity walls during the construction process.
 If there is debris present in the cavity, it absorbs and retains moisture that penetrates the external wall.